Billy—Don't Be a Hero

 Billy, don't be a hero, Come back to me.

 The song goes on to describe how Billy is killed in action in a pitched battle after volunteering to ride out and seek reinforcements.
 In the end, the heartbroken woman throws away the official letter notifying her of Billy's "heroic" death.

 Chart performances

 Paper Lace's version of "Billy—Don't Be a Hero" reached No. 1 in the UK on 16 March 1974, and did likewise in Australia, where it spent eight weeks at the top spot.
 The Bo Donaldson and the Heywoods version reached No. 1 in the U.S. on the Billboard Hot 100 on 15 June 1974, and was dubbed into French for Canada.
 The US version sold over three and a half million copies, and was awarded a gold disc by the R.I.A.A. in June 1974.
 The Bo Donaldson and the Heywoods version was a massive hit in Latin America and Japan as well, but it remained largely unknown elsewhere.
 Billboard ranked it as the No. 21 song for 1974.

-Despite the song's popularity, it was poorly received, and it was voted No. 8 on Rolling Stone magazine's readers' poll of "10 Worst Songs of the 1970s".
+However, in 2011, it was voted No. 8 on Rolling Stone magazine's readers' poll of "10 Worst Songs of the 1970s".